 - Place an Areca Palm inside an oversized natural seagrass woven basket in a bright corner.

-- Plant a Snake Plant inside a decorative pot and place in a short plant stand beside your nightstand.
+- Plant a Snake Plant inside a decorative pot and place it in a short plant stand beside your nightstand.

 - Place an Aloe Vera plant on your dresser or nightstand.
 As an added bonus, aloe vera plants are an excellent skin moisturizer.